eslint/eslint/docs/rules/no-unsafe-optional-chaining.md

 This rule has an object option:

-- `disallowArithmeticOperators`: Disallow arithmetic operation on optional chaining expression (Default `false`).
-If this is `true`, this rule warns arithmetic operations on optional chaining expression, which possibly result in `NaN`.
+- `disallowArithmeticOperators`: Disallow arithmetic operations on optional chaining expressions (Default `false`).
+If this is `true`, this rule warns arithmetic operations on optional chaining expressions, which possibly result in `NaN`.

 ### disallowArithmeticOperators